 Secondly, the notion of the lnDU-loop method (6) is prone to increasing ‘true’ c in the carotid artery may not be supported theoretically.
 According to (6) c can be calculated as

-c= 12dU±dlnD± (1)
+c=± 12dU±dlnD± (1)

 A reflected wave in the carotid artery that is compression in nature (BCW) as generally accepted would decrease the term dU in equation (1), leading to a decrease of c.
 We acknowledge that a backward decompression wave (BDW) arriving in early systole would increase dU leading to a possible increase in c, however, we are not aware of any published work to suggest the existence of BDC in the carotid artery in early systole.